Strengthening K-State students

 Rich Mistler and his family ensure K-State students can learn and empower their personal strengths.

 Building confidence, attaining goals and overcoming obstacles are easier when an individual’s strengths are known and utilized.
-Thanks to Rich Mistler and his family, students at Kansas State University can take the CliftonStrengths assessment to discover their natural talents to increase engagement and well-being.
+Thanks to the late Rich Mistler and his family, students at Kansas State University can take the CliftonStrengths assessment to discover their natural talents to increase engagement and well-being.

 In 2010, the Introduction to Leadership Concepts class in the Staley School of Leadership Studies began using the CliftonStrengths assessment.
 The students valued knowing their strengths and learning how to use them to better engage on campus.
 It was so popular, students pushed for CliftonStrengths to be used more widely across campus, not just in leadership classes.
 Rich Mistler, a strong believer in self-development, was the catalyst who first funded K-State’s use of the CliftonStrengths assessment for all K-State students in 2012.
 Rich’s gift was the driving force behind making K-State a strengths-based campus focused on strengths development and well-being.